wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 If, however, that the `ForceInv` does not race with `GETx` request, then the only possibility is that it raced with a `FlushLine` or `FlushLineInv`.
 In either case, the `ForceInv` can be ordered before the flush, by calling `allocateMSHR()` with `pos` being zero.

+Transient and stable `I` state blocks do not response to the `ForceInv`, and in the case of `I_B`, it simply transits to `I`.

+Another piece of complication comes from state `SM_Inv`, which is entered when one of the upper level caches issue a `GETX`, hitting the `S` state line at the current level, which incurs two concurrent transactions:
+(1) Invalidation of other sharers; and (2) Upgrade from `S` to `M` from the lower level.
+The `ForceInv` cannot be simply ordered before (2) and after (1), since (1) and (2) may complete in any order, and additionally, even if (1) completes first, there would potentially still be a sharer of the block, which is the issuer of the `GETX`.
+To deal with this complication, the method first inserts `ForceInv` as the front entry of the MSHR register by calling `allocateMSHR()` with `pos` being zero.
+Then, the method potentially issues one more invalidation to the issuer of the `GETX` (obtained via `getSrc()` on the MSHR front entry), by calling `invalidateSharer()` with `ForceInv` as the custom command (this helper method will not issue the invalidation if the issuer is not a sharer, which could happen if the upper level cache does not have a shared copy when issuing `GETX`).